tevador/RandomX/doc/specs.md

 ### 4.3 Registers

 The VM has 8 integer registers `r0`-`r7` (group R) and a total of 12 floating point registers split into 3 groups: `f0`-`f3` (group F), `e0`-`e3` (group E) and `a0`-`a3` (group A).
-Integer registers are 64 bits wide, while floating point registers are 128 bits wide and contain a pair of floating point numbers.
+Integer registers are 64 bits wide, while floating point registers are 128 bits wide and contain a pair of numbers in floating point format.
 The lower and upper half of floating point registers are not separately addressable.

 Additionally, there are 3 internal registers `ma`, `mx` and `fprc`.

-Integer registers `r0`-`r7` can be the source or the destination operands of integer instructions or may be used as address registers for loading the source operand from the memory (Scratchpad).
+Integer registers `r0`-`r7` can be the source or the destination operands of integer instructions or may be used as address registers for accessing the Scratchpad.

-Floating point registers `a0`-`a3` are read-only and may not be written to except at the moment a program is loaded into the VM.
+Floating point registers `a0`-`a3` are read-only and their value is fixed for a given VM program.
 They can be the source operand of any floating point instruction.
 The value of these registers is restricted to the interval `[1, 4294967296)`.

 Floating point registers `f0`-`f3` are the "additive" registers, which can be the destination of floating point addition and subtraction instructions.
 The absolute value of these registers will not exceed `1.0e+12`.